FriedbergLab/GOThresher/README.md

 ## Installation

 GOThresher is available on PyPi, so the recommended way to install GOThresher is through `pip`.
+Do note, this approach will not download any data files that are available on GitHub.
+User will have to clone the repository separately.

 You can install GOThresher by running:
 ```